Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 ### How many plugins and mods are there?

-There are roughly 140 mods and 110 plugins total.
+There are 197 mods and 153 plugins total.

 Unfortunately a lot of patching is required since many mods do not include fixes from the unofficial patch and conflicts between mods are a common occurrence, drastically increasing the amount oF plugins required to solve issues.